indexmod/lastik/README.md

-# lastik
+# meta-lastik
-Ластик
-This is site for Lastik studio in Moscow, for detalis letter to lastik.info@gmail.com
+This is Lastik studio site